Romans in France small group history tour

 Specialist small group Roman history tour Itinerary

-For this specialist history tour after an initial night in Toulouse, our educational tour begins in Carcassone.
+During this specialist history tour we will visit , explore many and and after an initial night there, our educational tour begins in Carcassone.
 One of our first stops is to explore the Gallo-Roman villa at Montmaurin.
 This once-palatial villa was one of the most luxurious in all of Gaul with some 200 rooms.
 The picturesque ruins include the remains of a temple, baths, mosaics, and extensive gardens.
 The Romans fortified the hilltop on which the old city now stands, around 100 BC.
-Parts of the lower courses of the Northern Ramparts date back to the Gallo-Roman period, though most of the city is medieval, restored in 1853.
+Parts of the lower courses of the Northern Ramparts date back to the Gallo-Roman period, though most of the city is medieval, restored in 1853. and gain a deep understanding of the Roman era in France with the help of local guides.
+Toulouse is our

 In Arles, we take an escorted walking tour of the city.
 Aigues-Mortes (dead waters) rises from the marshes of the Camargue.
 It is considered to be the purest example of 13th-century military architecture in France.
 It looks much as it did in the medieval period with its neatly rectilinear streets and crenelated walls with their 5 towers and 10 fortified gates.
 Roman ruins, dating back to around 102 BC, have been discovered beneath the ancient Abbey.